The Truth about Abner Vance

 “For the purpose of exhibiting the character of the offense committed by Vance, give me leave to state in substance, but with precision, the testimony of the witnesses examined in his trial.

-“The prisoner lived near Clinch river and walked down to a ford at no great distance from his dwelling on the morning of September 22, 1817, carrying his rifle, and declaring he had loaded it for the special purpose of shooting Daniel Horton, the brother of the young man afterwards slain; and, that he would not only kill him, but three others whom he named.
+“The prisoner lived near Clinch river and walked down to a ford at no great distance from his dwelling on the morning of September 26, 1817, carrying his rifle, and declaring he had loaded it for the special purpose of shooting Daniel Horton, the brother of the young man afterwards slain; and, that he would not only kill him, but three others whom he named.

 “Lewis Horton soon appeared in view, riding along the road which leads across the river near the place where Vance was waiting, as he said, to shoot Daniel Horton.
 As soon as the young man came within such a distance that his person was identified, Vance said ‘yonder comes Lewis Horton, and I have a mind to kill him.’

 “He [Horton] approached Vance and saluted him with civility.
 Vance charged him with having sworn his life away; language, which had reference to a deposition given a few days before by Lewis Horton, in a suit in Chancery depending before Chancellor Brown.
 Horton expressed his astonishment at this charge and inquired what Vance had understood to be the purport of his deposition.
 Upon hearing Vance’s reply, Horton assured him he was mistaken or misinformed, and proceeded to repeat what he really had stated in the before mentioned deposition.
+[Chancery court was for settling non-criminal cases such as land disputes.
+No record of this Chancery case has been found.]

 “Vance then expressed himself fully satisfied, declared to Lewis Horton he had nothing against him, and asked, ‘Have you anything against me’…’Nothing,’ said the young man, in a mild language and manner, ‘except that I do not like to see you have drawn your gun upon me’.
 ‘Help yourself as you can, I believe I will shoot you now,’ said Vance.